helderdaniel/MooshakTools/submissions.md

 mapFinal          map counter of all submissions classification for each problem, marked as "final"
 ```

-For operations: "All", "Accepted" and "AcceptedFinal", list is formatted as sample below and sorted alphabetically:
+For operations: "All", "Accepted" and "AcceptedFinal", list is formatted as sample below and sorted alphabetically.
+Columns from left to right are:

+- Mooshak contest's problem name
+- team name
+- submission state
+- submission **final** or **pending** review

  ```
  A,12335,Accepted,final
  A,23456,Accepted,pending